 - Has received a stem cell transplant in the last two years

 - Is actively being treated with certain immunosuppressive medications, including high-dose corticosteroids

 - Has a moderate or severe primary immunodeficiency, such as DiGeorge and Wiskott-Aldrich syndromes

 - Has advanced or untreated HIV infection

-Q: Could getting a third shot or booster cause any harm?
+Q: Could getting an additional dose of vaccine cause any harm?

 Dr. Sostman: The CDC studied what happened when certain people were given an additional dose of COVID-19 vaccine.
 The symptoms reported were consistent with previous doses and the intensity of the symptoms was mostly mild or moderate.
 If anything, the reactions to the additional dose were a little bit milder.